 According to the CDC, end-stage renal disease (ESRD) is a major complication of diabetes and requires dialysis or transplantation for survival.
 Statistics from the National Kidney Foundation tell us that about 30 percent of patients with Type 1 (juvenile onset) diabetes and 10 to 40 percent of those with Type 2 (adult onset) diabetes will eventually suffer from kidney failure.

-“Some 30 million Americans (1 in 7 U.S. adult population) suffer from CKD—a figure experts predict will rise due to high obesity rates (1/3 of all adults)— the link between obesity, diabetes and high blood pressure (all risk factors) and the aging of the Baby Boom generation (since age is another risk factor for CKD).
-Young and middle-aged adults can also develop CKD.”– Dr. Leslie Spry, MD, FACP, Ask the Doctor, National Kidney Foundation
+“Some 30 million Americans (1 in 7 U.S. adult population) suffer from CKD—a figure experts predict will rise due to high obesity rates (1/3 of all adults)–the link between obesity, diabetes and high blood pressure (all risk factors) and the aging of the Baby Boom generation (since age is another risk factor for CKD).” – Dr. Leslie Spry, MD, FACP, Ask the Doctor, National Kidney Foundation

 With diabetes, the small blood vessels in the body, including those in the kidneys, are damaged.
 When the kidneys do not work effectively, blood is not properly filtered, allowing the body to retain more water and salt than is healthy.